At a Glance: Best 10/22 Stock Upgrades

 Durability & Weight

 Materials chosen for stocks are generally durable, but some are more rugged than others.
 Wood is fairly resilient, but if appearance matters to you, wood finishes are subject to scratching and marring.
-Also, while the outer surfaces of wood stocks are finished and resist moisture, often the interior is not, so over time warping can occur.
+The outer surfaces of wood stocks are finished and resist moisture, often the interior is not, so over time warping can occur.

 The original factory stock for the 10/22 was solid wood, but over the years various composite options have been offered by Ruger.
 As for aftermarket stocks, well, if it made sense to make a stock from it, somebody probably has by now.
 Common materials include